nestybox/sysbox/README.md

 *   Otherwise, to uninstall the Sysbox package, follow [these instructions](docs/user-guide/install-package.md#uninstalling-sysbox).

-*   If Sysbox was built and installed from source, follows [these instructions](docs/developers-guide/build.md#cleanup--uninstall).
+*   If Sysbox was built and installed from source, follow [these instructions](docs/developers-guide/build.md#cleanup--uninstall).

 ## Roadmap